panopticdotcom/aws-ec2-ssh/README.md

 USERADD_ARGS="--create-home --shell /bin/bash" # Arguments for the useradd program. defaults to `--create-home --shell /bin/bash`
-USERDEL_PROGRAM="/usr/sbin/userdel"            # The userdel program to use. defaults to `/usr/sbin/userdel` USERDEL_ARGS="--force --remove"                # Arguments for the userdel program. defaults to `--force --remove`
+USERDEL_PROGRAM="/usr/sbin/userdel"            # The userdel program to use. defaults to `/usr/sbin/userdel` USERDEL_ARGS="--force --remove"                # Arguments for the userdel program. defaults to `--force --remove` ALLOW_TRUNCATION="0"                           # Should long usernames be truncated or not
 ```

 The LOCAL_MARKER_GROUP will be created if it does not exist.
 BEWARE: DO NOT add any manually created users